nedhulseman/image-labeleling-app/README.md

 # bboxLabeler
 Python application to quickly and easily label images with bounding boxes for object detection.
-This will output a pickle file where the index is the name of the name of the image and will story the x & y of the upper left corner, height and width.
+This will output a JSON file for each image you label.
+The JSON file will be in the following format.
+{
+   'xmin'  : 10,
+   'ymin'  : 25,
+   'xmax'  : 45,
+   'ymax'  : 60,
+   'path'  : "c:\usr\Desktop\project\empire-state\empirestate.jpg",
+   'image' : "empirestate.jpg",
+   'label' : "Empire State Building"
+}

 ## Dependencies
 * Tkinter
 * OS
-* Pandas
+* JSON
 * PIL

 ## Installation